SupDroidStudio/mcpe-linux/README.md

 # Tested and incompatible distros.
 - Pop!
 OS 20.04 (Dependency issues, may work with some effort).
 - Deepin 20 (Dependency issues, may work with some effort).
+- SparkyLinux Rolling (One of the packages breaks apt, Use at your own risk).